Mission and Vision

 Advisory Committee Members

-- Mark Burnham, Michigan State University, Vice President for Governmental Affairs
+- Douglas Gage, Co-chair, Michigan State University, Assistant Vice President

-- Tom Coon, Michigan State University Extension, Director
+- Jeff Dwyer, Michigan State University Extension, Director of MSU Extension

 - Tom Gorenflo, Chippewa Ottawa Resource Authority, Director

-- Denny Grinold, Fish ‘N’ Grin Charters, Owner; and Michigan Charter Boat Association, Director of Government Relations
+- Denny Grinold, Fish ‘N’ Grin Charters and Mich.
+Charter Boat Assn., Owner, Director of Government Relations

-- Stephen Hsu, Michigan State University, Vice President for Research and Graduate Studies
+- Stephen Hsu, Michigan State University, VP for Research and Graduate Studies

-- Tammy Newcomb, Michigan Department of Natural Resources, Fishery Research Program Manager
+- Tammy Newcomb, Michigan Department of Natural Resources, Senior Water Policy Advisor

-- David Poulson, Knight Center for Environmental Journalism, Associate Director
+- David Poulson, Knight Center for Environmental Journalism, Senior Associate Director

-- Gerard Santoro, Macomb County Planning & Economic Development Department, Senior Planner
+- Gerard Santoro, Macomb Co., Planning & Economic Development Dept. Senior Planner - Land & Water Res.
+Group

-- Hans Van Sumeren, Great Lakes Water Studies Institute, Northwestern Michigan College, Director
+- Hans Van Sumeren, Great Lakes Water Studies Institute, Director

 - Cynthia Wilbanks, University of Michigan, Vice President for Government Relations